lisabpink/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+            Document Object Model =  object representation of the html elements of a webpage.
+It gives us an interface that with which we can interact with and manipulate the page, changing document structure, content, and styling.

 2. What is an event?

+            Every user interaction with a site is an event: a click, moving the mouse, scrolling the page, pressing a key on the keyboard, these are all events on the page, and the browser can detect all of them

 3. What is an event listener?

+            to be able to listen for specific events on specific elements.
+The tracking process and subsequent action taken.

 4. Why would we convert a NodeList into an Array?

+            NodeLists and Arrays are two different things because NodeLists are actually not a JavaScript API, but a browser API.
+Things like querySelectorAll() and getElementsByTagName() aren't JavaScript methods, they're browser APIs that let you access DOM elements.
+You can then manipulate them with JavaScript.
+            NodeLists are array-like but don't feature many of the methods provided by the Array, like forEach , map , filter , etc.

 5. What is a component?

+            Components are reusable pieces of code that can be used to build elements sharing functionality and styling.
+Components are the heart of any dynamic web application and JavaScript framework.

 ### Git Set up